Adapted from All Recipes

 - 1 onion, chopped

-- 4 potatoes, peeled and chopped to small bite size
+- 4 potatoes, peeled and chopped into small bite size

 - about 1/2 lb. cooked corned beef, chopped bite size